 5.1 Regular Meetings

-(1) Will be held at times and places selected by Advanced Metering Working Group members.
+(1) Will be held at times and places selected by Texas Data Transport & MarkeTrak Systems Working Group members.

-(2) Notification of meetings will be sent to amwg@lists.ercot.com at least two weeks in advance of the meeting.
+(2) Notification of meetings will be sent to tdtms@lists.ercot.com at least two weeks in advance of the meeting.
 A full agenda will be sent at least one week in advance of the meeting.
-If cancellation of a meeting is necessary leadership will send notification as soon as possible.
+If cancellation of a meeting is necessary, leadership will send notification as soon as possible.

-(3) Face-to-face meetings will have a webex and teleconference scheduled.
-Meetings may be held soley by webex and teleconference as deemed appropriate.
+(3) Face-to-face meetings will have a Webex and teleconference scheduled.
+Meetings may be held solely by Webex and teleconference as deemed appropriate.

-(4) The Advanced Metering Working Group members will be responsible for submitting agenda items to leadership at least one week prior to the meeting.
-Agenda items not submitted at least one week prior to the meeting may be discussed at the discretion of the Advanced Metering Working Group membership.
+(4) The Texas Data Transport & MarkeTrak Systems Working Group members will be responsible for submitting agenda items to leadership at least one week prior to the meeting.
+Agenda items not submitted at least one week prior to the meeting may be discussed at the discretion of the Texas Data Transport & MarkeTrak Systems Working Group membership.

-(5) A working document, including task list and action items, will be maintained by leadership and will be posted, along with supporting documents to the Advanced Metering Working Group web page on the ERCOT website.
+(5) A working document, including task list and action items, will be maintained by leadership and will be posted, along with supporting documents to the Texas Data Transport & MarkeTrak Systems Working Group web page on the ERCOT website.

 5.2 Emergency Meetings